PC7-Client/PC7-Client/README.md

 PC7 allows you to save logs of both game chat and trade chats
  - This allows for much easier screenshots or copying in situations where chat may scroll too fast
  - All clickable links inside the game chat are clickable inside your chat logs as well (while the game window is open)
  - You can filter messages by type to make screenshotting much more convenient

+### Userscripts
+PC7 allows you to use your own userscripts
+For more information, please read [our documentation](./docs/userscripts.md)

 ## Default Keybinds
 |  Key  |         Function         |